xavierdmello/proof-of-twitter-sp1/README.md

 ## Future Prospects

 This project is a scrappy proof-of-concept to demonstrate what is possible with ZKPs.
-Under the hood, there are plenty of optimizations that could make proof generation even faster:
+Under the hood, there are a few optimizations that could make proof generation even faster:

 - **RSA Precompile:** Currently, email signatures are verified manually with rust's `rsa` libray.
 Succinct has a precompile system of popular functions such as `sha256`, `ed25519`, and more.
 Precompiles speed up excecution by orders of magnitude.
 A RSA precompile would make proofs of email signatures far more efficient.
 - **Regex pre-indexing:** The Regex queries search the entire email for labels such as the twitter handle and email sender (x.com).
 The indices of these labels could be pre-computed and passed into the program, saving many compute cycles that were just spent on searching.